 Complications associated with dedup/compression/EC sizing does not exist in hybrid

 The “write” load issue (associated with All-Flash) does not exist with hybrid as All-Flash drives much higher I/O to caching tier

 Will the TCO & Sizing Tool change with the new guidelines?

-> I have a cache drive of size > 1.4TB.
-Can I use it for caching tier in vSAN All Flash?
+I have a cache drive of size > 1.4TB.
+Can I use it for the caching tier in vSAN All-Flash?

-> VSAN cycles through All cells in a cache SSD so any excess capacity (greater than recommended size) is used for endurance and helps in extending the life of the drive.
+VSAN cycles through All cells in a cache SSD so any excess capacity (greater than recommended size) is used for endurance and helps in extending the life of the drive.